Useful Links

 Please sign up and encourage your family/friends and colleagues to be an antibiotic guardian by taking a pledge to show how you will act to support the prevention of antimicrobial resistance at www.antibioticguardian.com.
 Pledges can be as simple as talking to the pharmacist about treating cold and respiratory symptoms and ensuring your hands are washed for at least 30 seconds.

-So far just over 44,000 people have signed up, please get your friends and family to sign up today.
+Please get your friends and family to sign up today.